Career & Finances | Leadership

 Hospital administration can become unaware of the day-to-day stressors their nurses are enduring.

 From our experiences, we have found that impactful decisions from administrators have been made without adequate consideration for the nursing staff.
-Nursing leadership should advocate for their nursing staff and ensure that their concerns are appropriately represented during discussions.
+Nursing leadership should advocate for their staff and ensure that their concerns are appropriately represented during discussions.

 Love what you read?